 Position / positioning, intelligence, self-confidence, coercion, deception (effective lying / deception), and stress management are all components of ability.
-Changes in the board of directors' composition are thought to be capable of describing the ability to manage stress (during the stress period), which can lead toopportunities for fraud.
+Changes in the board of directors' composition are thought to be capable ofdescribing the ability to manage stress (during the stress period), which can lead toopportunities for fraud.
 This shift in the board of directors' makeup may reflect a political desire to replace the previous board of directors.
 In addition, Changing the board of directors' makeup is often thought to be an attempt to minimize management efficiency since it takes more time to adjust to the new directors' workculture.
-The change of directors has little impact on false financial statements, according to this report, unless the corporation transfers directors to cover up fraud committed by previous directors.
-New directors need time to get used to the financial data of the company.
-So, with the change of directors, we'll have to waita little longer for the previous board of directors' fraud to be exposed (Septriyani &Handayani, 2018).
+The change of directors has little impact on false financial statements, according to this report, unless the corporation transfers directors to cover up fraudcommitted by previous directors.
+New directors, we'll have to waita little longer for the previous board of directors' fraud to be exposed (Septriyani &Handayani, 2018).

 The ability to use the proxy board of director change, according to Manurung, (2019), has a positive effect on fraudulent financial reporting.
 As a result, the proxied ability of board of director composition changes has a positive effect on fraudulent financial reporting.
 Changes in the board of directors can lead to periodsof stress, which can lead to opportunities for fraud.
-Changing the board of directors is a choice for the company's attempts / efforts to boost the previous directors' results, either by changing the board's composition or by hiring new directors who are more qualified.
-A change in the board of directors could also be interpreted as a political move to replace the previous board.
+Changing the board of directors is a choice for the company's attempts / efforts to boost the previous directors' results, either by changing the board of directors could also be interpreted as a political move to replace the previous board.
 A change of directors, on the other hand, is believed to diminish success efficacy because it takes longer to adapt to the new directors' culture (Wolfe & Hermanson, 2004)